 The Pembrokeshire Coast Path, Wales

-Charlotte, Malcolm and Boris walked for a week on this beautiful walk in June 2012.
+Charlotte, Malcolm and Boris are in the process of completing this beautiful walk by tackling it in stages.
 The path covers 186 miles from St Dogmaels to Amroth, through diverse scenery on north, west and south facing coasts.
-We walked from St David's round to Dale, seeing choughs, porpoises, seals and red kites along the way, enjoying the beautiful weather and fabulous sandy beaches.
-This summer we will walk north for a week, starting at St David's.
+We have seen choughs, porpoises, seals and red kites along the way, as well as enjoying the beautiful weather and fabulous sandy beaches.
 The total ascent of the path is 35,000 feet (equivelant to just the one Everest) so we need our Classic Canes trekking poles....

 The West Highland Way www.west-highland-way.co.uk